zedlopez/ifm/Examples/PortRoyal5.md

 ```

 This sentence has become a long catalogue of specifications.
 To break it down: we disambiguate the placement of Thames Street End, which otherwise is hard to locate because the directions to and from the room are not symmetrical.
-Then we apply some general rules about size, font, and color.
+Then we apply some general rules about size, font, and colour.
 Finally, we add instructions about offsetting the room locations of a few specific rooms.

 This last part is a bit finicky and will not be necessary in many cases, but our goal this time is to create a map diagram that can be superimposed on the real coastal outline of Port Royal at the time.
 With a bit of editing, the result looks like this: